pypeit/PypeIt/doc/tracing.rst

 edges of slits.

-The edge tracing algorithm uses a combination of a median and sobel filter to identify significant gradients in the image.
+The edge tracing algorithm uses a combination of a median and sobel filters to identify significant gradients in the image.
 The detected edges are then grouped into common edges ("Assigned").
 Each edge is fitted with a polynomial, and the left/right